Digitally Wise...Dreams Realized

-Puppetry is the indigenous theater of India.
-From time immortal it has been the most popular form and well-appreciated form of entertainment available to the village people.
+Puppetry is the indigenous theatre of India.
+From time immemorial it has been the most popular form and well-appreciated form of entertainment available to the village people.
 It is an inexpensive activity.
 The manipulator uses the puppets as a medium to express and communicate ideas, values and social messages.

-Government has used this media for popularizing improved variety of seeds, agricultural implements, fertilizer etc. Punjab Agricultural University produced Two Audio Cassettes.
+The government has used this media for popularizing an improved variety of seeds, agricultural implements, fertilizer etc. Punjab Agricultural University produced Two Audio Cassettes.

 Balliye Kanak Biye – Wheat Cultivation.

 BBLIL used Magician quite effectively for the launch of Kadak Chhap Tea in Etawah.

 “Direct Contact” is a face-to-face relationship with people individually and with groups such as the Panchayats and other village groups.
 Such contact helps in arousing the villager’s interest in their own problem and motivating them towards self-development.

 In result demonstration, the help of audiovisual media can add value.
 Asian Paints launched Utsav range by painting Mukhiya’s house or Post office to demonstrate that paint does not peel off.